 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
 The Authority has no formal investment policy that would limit its investment choices based on credit ratings by nationally recognized statistical rating organizations.
+As of December 31, 2021, \$42.2 million of Authority money market investments were rated A-1+, and the remaining \$43.3 million of investments were rated AAA by Standard & Poor's.
 As of December 31, 2020, \$47.1 million of Authority funds held in money markets were rated A-1+, and the remaining \$42.0 million of investments were rated AAA by Standard & Poor's.
-As of December 31, 2019, \$26.1 million of Authority money market investments were rated A-1+, and the remaining \$49.9 million were rated AAA by Standard & Poor's.

 Interest Rate Risk.
-Interest rate risk is the risk that changes in interest rates will adversely affect the fair market value of the Authority's investments.
+Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of the Authority's investments.
 The Authority does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from changes in interest rates.
 The Authority's investments, however, have maturities of less than one year.